Robinsons Manila

 Robinsons Manila (formerly Robinsons Place Manila, also known as Robinsons Ermita and Robinsons Place Ermita), is a large shopping mall located in Ermita, Manila, Philippines.
 It is the largest Robinsons Mall ever built.
-Robinsons Manila is located beside the University of the Philippines Manila and the Philippine General Hospital, and is built at the site of the former Ateneo de Manila Campus and Assumption Convent before they respectively moved to Loyola Heights in Quezon City and San Lorenzo Village in Makati.
+Robinsons Manila is located beside the University of the Philippines Manila and the Philippine General Hospital, and is built at the site of the former Ateneo de Manila Campus and Assumption Convent.
 The first major expansion of the mall happened when it opened its Padre Faura Wing in June 2000.
 The mall was further expanded in 2006 when the nearby Manila Midtown Hotel was demolished to make way for the construction of its Midtown Wing and the Adriatico Place Residences.
+Redevelopment of the mall began in 2019 and was completed in 2026.

 Robinsons Manila is connected to two high-rise residential condominiums: the 37-storey twin tower Robinsons Place Residences, and the triple tower Adriatico Place Residences.

 History

 Robinsons Manila was built in 1980, on the site of the former Ateneo de Manila Campus and Assumption Convent located beside the University of the Philippines Manila and the Philippine General Hospital.
 Ateneo transferred to Loyola Heights, Quezon City, while the Convent relocated to San Lorenzo Village, Makati.

 In June 2000, the mall was expanded with the opening of the Padre Faura Wing which contains additional shopping and dining facilities.
 It is also anchored by the construction of the 37-storey, twin tower residential condominium Robinsons Place Residences.
-Further demand in the market expanded the mall with the acquisition of the Manila Midtown Hotel Until 2003 and demolishing it to make way for its Midtown Wing, which is also anchored by another residential condominium project the Adriatico Place Residences.
+Further demand in the market expanded the mall with the acquisition of the Manila Midtown Hotel in 2003, which was demolished it to make way for its Midtown Wing, which is also anchored by another residential condominium project the Adriatico Place Residences.
 Midtown wing opened in 2008.
 This expansion made the mall larger than Robinsons Galleria and therefore the largest Robinsons Mall.

-It was reported by BusinessWorld in November 2018 that Robinsons Land Corporation plans to renovate Robinsons Manila in 2019.
-The mall is undergoing major redevelopment since February 2023.
+In November 2018, plans were underway to renovate Robinsons Manila in 2019.
+The redevelopment is expected to be completed in 2026.